lowleveldesign/debug-recipes/assemblies/clr-assemblies.md

 For .NET4.0 GAC was moved to **c:\Windows\Microsoft.NET\assembly** and no longer supports drag&drop functionality - so it’s best to just use gacutil to manipulate GAC content.
 Though it’s possible to install assembly in both GAC folders as stated here: <http://stackoverflow.com/questions/7095887/registering-the-same-version-of-an-assembly-but-with-different-target-frameworks>, but I would not consider it a good practice as framework tools can’t deal with it.

 .NET GAC settings are stored under the registry key: HKLM\Software\Microsoft\Fusion.

+### Find assembly in cache ###

+Work only with full assembly name provided.
+If no name is provided lists all the assemblies in cache.

+    gacutil /l System.Core

+    The Global Assembly Cache contains the following assemblies:
+      System.Core, Version=3.5.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089, processorArchitecture=MSIL
+      System.Core, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089, processorArchitecture=MSIL

+    Number of items = 2

+### Uninstall assembly from cache ###

+    gacutil /u MyTest.exe

 ## <a name="links">Links</a>